ChirikjianLab/hrm/README.md

 ```

 ### Linking in another package
-In the `CMakeLists.txt`, add a line:
+In your `CMakeLists.txt`, add a line:
 ```
 find_package(hrm REQUIRED)
 ```